 • FWS funds are not disbursed separately to the student, nor applied to the students account; they are included in the student's regular paycheck.
 Work Study awards indicate a maximum amount for which a student is eligible.
-Student's earnings will be monitored each pay period and will be adjusted accordingly.
+Student's earnings will be monitored each pay period and counted toward their eligibility.